kyle880307/2Dweb2023/README.md

 The website can be accessed by opening the above URL in a web browser.
 There is a Navigation Bar containing links to pages in the order that the user is intended to use them.

-1. Firstly, the user navigates to the 'Upload' page to upload a CSV file containing training data that they wish to build a model from.
+1. Firstly, the user navigates to the 'Upload' page to download the template.csv and upload a CSV file containing the data that they wish to predict.

-- The first column of the CSV file must be indices

-- The last 2 columns of the CSV file must be the target data

-- The columns in between must be the feature data

-- For testing purposes, the user can upload the provided csv file named `dataset_testtrain_V2.csv`

 2. Once uploaded, the user can click 'Show CSV' to view the predictions by the model.
-The user will be redirected to the 'Excel' Page to view the predictions.
+The user will be redirected to the 'Predict' Page to view the predictions.

 - If there are more than 10 indices, the program will automatically paginate the predictions.

 # File Structure